pvasek/vux/readme.md

 # Vux Experiment

-Is it possible to have simple API for our react application similar to Vue.js with following characteristics?
+Is it possible to have simple API for our react applications similar to Vue.js with the following characteristics?

 - Component composability
 - Simplicity from user perspective